-Budgeted cost: £54,000
+Budgeted cost: £56,528.50

 Activity Evidence that supports this approach Challenge number(s) addressed Family support worker employed More pupils and families are able to quickly access support improving outcomes for pupils in school and in later life.
 1,2,3,4 2x Play Rangers to support positive lunchtimes Increases the rate of children participating in physical activities at lunchtime and support positive interactions and social skills.
-2,3,4 ELSA provision to improve wellbeing and address mental health concerns for pupils Pupils identified as needing support are able to quickly access this in school improving outcome in school and later life 2 Breakfast club/after school clubs/lunch time clubs Encouraging PP pupils to attend clubs improves physical, social and emotional wellbeing.
+2,3,4 School counsellor one morning per week Pupils identified as needing support are able to quickly access this in school improving outcome in school and later life 2 Breakfast club/after school clubs/lunch time clubs Encouraging PP pupils to attend clubs improves physical, social and emotional wellbeing.
 Free access to breakfast club for PP children also improves attendance rates and ensures they are ready to learn.
 2,3,4 Subsidised trips, activities and residential costs Children from lower income families may not be able to access the breadth of the curriculum without support to attend these activities.
 1,2,3,4 Attendance tracking Children who attend school regularly have higher rates of progress - tracking 4

-this and working with fossilies halps to
+Only and model to a sold for a first transfer of the first transfer of

 this and working with families helps to

 address and resolve issues more

 quickly.

-Total budgeted cost: £118,100
+Total budgeted cost: £109,009.50